 - Meet or surpass a Canadian Language Benchmark (CLB) of 5 (“initial intermediate”) or 7 (“adequate intermediate proficiency”).
 It will depend on the level of the job

 - Plan to live and work outside of the province of Quebec.
 Individuals with work experience in Quebec may apply to the Quebec Experience Class

-- Applicants can remain in Canada throughout the application process.
+- Remain in Canada throughout the application process.
 However, the CEC is also open to individuals who are no longer in Canada, provided that they submit their application within three years of leaving their job in Canada

-- The CEC requirements are based on a pass or fail model.
-If the minimum requirements are met, the applicant is eligible to enter the Express Entry pool
+- Met the minimum requirements.
+The CEC requirements are based on a pass or fail model.

 How to Apply for the Canadian Experience Class